 Parents and children enjoy the social interaction, relaxed environment and the support of others.
 Morning tea and toys for the children are provided after the music session. .

-Special events are held two or three times a year for mid-winter and Christmas dinners and a trip is arranged to the local intermediate school.
+Special events are held two or three times a year for mid-winter and Christmas dinners.
 All members of the community are welcome.
 Members of the Dee’s (Dementia) Group join in and residents from Oronga Rest Home join us for the musical entertainment provided.
 A trading table also operates.

 House and Discussion Groups

 We have both weekly and monthly discussion groups on offer within the parish.
 Our weekly Discussion group meets on a Wednesday evening at 7:30pm during the term time.
-Each term we seek to explore a topic that is topical according to the church calendar or according to issues that are affecting the wider church at the time.
+Each term we seek to explore topical issues according to the church calendar or affecting the wider church at the time.
 Please contact the office for more information about access to this Discussion Group.

-We also have regular discussion opportunities after the church service to engage with issues that affect the local community, which are advertised through the monthly newsletter.
+We also have regular discussion opportunities to engage with issues that affect the local community, which are advertised through the monthly newsletter.
 Please refer the newsletter page for more information on these discussion topics.

 Born Again Bodies